 - i.
 All formal complaints will be in writing and set forth the specific acts, conditions, or circumstances alleged to be in violation.
 The compliance officer may draft the complaint based on the report of the complainant for the complainant to review and approve.
-The superintendent or compliance officer may determine that the district will conduct an investigation based on information in his or her possession, regardless of the complainant's interest in filing a formal complaint. - i.ii.
+The superintendent or compliance officer may determine that the district will conduct an investigation based on information in his or her possession, regardless of the complainant's interest in filing a formal complaint. - ii.
 The time period for filing a complaint is one year from the date of the occurrence that is the subject matter of the complaint.
-However, a complaint filing deadline may not be imposed if the complainant was prevented from filing due to: 1) Specific specific misrepresentations by the district that it had resolved the problem forming the basis of the complaint; or 2) Withholdingwithholding of information that the district was required to provide under WAC 392-190-065005 or WAC 392-190-005.
-Complaints may be submitted by mail, fax, e-mail or hand-delivery to any district, school or to the district compliance officer responsible for investigating discrimination complaints.
-Any district employee who receives a complaint that meets these criteria will promptly notify the compliance officer-065. - A. Respondent means the person alleged to be responsible or who Complaints may be responsible for the violation alleged in the complaint.
+However, a complaint filing deadline may not be imposed if the complainant was prevented from filing due to specific misrepresentations by the district that it had resolved the problem forming the basis of the complaint or withholding of information that the district was required to provide under WAC 392-190-005 or -065. - iii.
+Complaints may be submitted by mail, fax, email, or hand-delivery to the compliance officer.
+Any district employee who receives a complaint that meets the criteria in this procedure will promptly notify the compliance officer.